-Launch Netflix, select your title and click Audio & Subtitles from the options panel.
-Once you've chosen your options, press back to return to the options panel, and then hit Play to watch.
+Launch Netflix, select your title and click "Audio & Subtitles" from the options panel.
+Once you've chosen your options, press "Back" to return to the options panel, and then hit "Play" to watch.

-If you've turned off closed captions yet are still seeing subtitles, you can disable them on your Xbox One by selecting Settings > Closed Captioning > Closed Captioning Off or, on your XBox 360 by selecting Settings > System > Console Settings > Display > Closed Captioning > Off.
-Don't forget to save and exit afterwards.)
+If you've turned off closed captions yet are still seeing subtitles, you can disable them on your Xbox One by selecting "Settings > Closed Captioning > Closed Captioning Off" or, on your Xbox 360, by selecting "Settings > System > Console Settings > Display > Closed Captioning > Off".
+Don't forget to save and exit afterwards.

 Begin playback on your selected title and tap anywhere on the screen.
-Click on the Dialogue button in the top right corner and select your preferred subtitle option.
-Click Done when complete.
-(If subtitle settings on your device are affected by this, you can alter this by going to: Settings > General > Accessibility > Subtitles & Captioning > Style.)
+Click on the "Dialogue" button in the top right corner and select your preferred subtitle option.
+Click "Done" when complete.
+If subtitle settings on your device are affected by this, you can alter this by going to: "Settings > General > Accessibility > Subtitles & Captioning > Style".

 Launch the Netflix app and begin playback of your selected title.
-When in playback, press Down to access Audio & Subtitles.
-Highlight the link, press X then select your options.
+When in playback, press "Down" to access "Audio & Subtitles".
+Highlight the link, press "X" then select your options.

-Launch the Netflix channel and use the A button to select your title.
-On the description page, click the Dialogue button on the right of the screen and select your preferred options.
-When done, click play to resume watching.
+Launch the Netflix channel and use the "A" button to select your title.
+On the description page, click the "Dialogue" button on the right of the screen and select your preferred options.
+When done, click "Play" to resume watching.

 Begin playback on your selected title and tap anywhere on the screen.
-Click on the Dialogue icon to select your preferred subtitle option.
-Click Done when complete.
+Click on the "Dialogue" icon to select your preferred subtitle option.
+Click "Done" when complete.

-Select your movie or TV show and select Audio & Subtitles to adjust audio and subtitles.
-Select Play to resume watching.
+Select your movie or TV show and choose "Audio & Subtitles" to adjust them.
+Select "Play" to resume watching.

-On the description page of your selected title, click Audio & Subtitles and choose your preferred options.
-Then, press Back to return to the description page and hit Play to watch.
-Newer device may allow you to access audio and subtitles during playback by pressing the Down arrow.
+On the description page of your selected title, click "Audio & Subtitles" and choose your preferred options.
+Then, press "Back" to return to the description page and hit "Play" to watch.
+Newer device may allow you to access audio and subtitles during playback by pressing the "Down" arrow.

-To save or adjust your subtitle or closed captioning, you will have to play your TV show or movie for at least five minutes in order for your preference to be set.
+To save or adjust your subtitles or CC, you will have to play your TV show or movie for at least five minutes in order for your preference to be set.
 You can also customise the appearance of your subtitles and captions if you're unhappy with the default look of them.
-You will need to log into your Netflix account online, visit 'Your Account' and go to the 'Subtitle Appearance' link under the Your Profile section.
+You will need to log into your Netflix account online, visit 'Your Account' and go to the "Subtitle Appearance" link under the "Your Profile" section.
 If you are viewing Netflix from an Apple TV and iOS device, you'll need to complete your customisation preference via your device and not the website.

 How to adjust captions and subtitles on Stan

 While their subtitles and captions are limited, Stan does still offer a few closed caption shows and movies but from the looks of things this is limited to their foreign titles.
 These subtitles/captions will appear automatically on the screen during playback.
 There doesn't seem to be an option at the moment to turn them on or off.

 How to adjust captions and subtitles on Foxtel

-To turn captions and subtitles on or off a specific title or channel on your IQ press the Setup button.
-Then, select Closed Captions and use the arrows to turn them on.
-Hit back to exit.
-If you wish to save closed captions as a default, press the Active button, then select: Setup > Advanced Settings > Picture Settings > Captions & Banner Settings.
-Highlight Closed Captions and select 'On'.
-Save and press Back to exit.
+To turn captions and subtitles on or off a specific title or channel on your IQ press the "Set-up" button.
+Then, select "Closed Captions" and use the arrows to turn them on.
+Hit "Back" to exit.
+If you wish to save closed captions as a default, press the "Active" button, then select: "Setup > Advanced Settings > Picture Settings > Captions & Banner Settings".
+Highlight: "Closed Captions" and select "On".
+Save and press "Back" to exit.

 How to adjust captions and subtitles on Fetch TV

 Fetch TV offers some closed captioning.
 Look out for the CC symbol to find out if the show/movie you'd like to view offers closed captioning.
 You can find this symbol by doing any of the following:

-- Press the INFO button twice when watching a channel.
+- Press the "INFO" button twice when watching a channel.

-- Press Menu on your remote to access the Electronic Program Guide.
-Navigate to TV > TV Guide.
-Then, press info on a specific program for CC details.
+- Press "Menu" on your remote to access the "Electronic Program Guide".
+Navigate to "TV > TV Guide".
+Then, press "info" on a specific program for CC details.

-- When in the Electronic Program Guide, you can also hit the blue button to see the List View.
+- When in the "Electronic Program Guide", you can also hit the blue button to see the "List View".
 The CC logo will appear beneath the program description.

-To enable closed captions, press the Text button on your remote control.
+To enable closed captions, press the "Text" button on your remote control.